FAQs

 -

-Yes, we frequently prescribe low-dose physiologically normal testosterone for women to bring levels back to what a healthy young woman should have.
-Healthy women often have around three times as much testosterone as estrogen.
-Like other hormones, levels fall with aging, and replacing it can improve or preserve muscle mass, cognitive function, mood, sexual function, and energy.
+Yes, we frequently prescribe low-dose physiologically normal testosterone for women to bring levels back to what a healthy woman should have.
+Like other hormones, levels fall with aging.
+Replacing it can improve or preserve muscle mass, cognition, mood, sexual function, and energy in appropriate patients.

 -